BrcMapsTeam/geonode_user_guides/01_install.md

     You will be asked to confirm, by pressing enter

 4. Install the geonode package and dependencies:
     You can do this one by bone or all at once

     `sudo apt-get update; sudo apt-get upgrade; sudo apt-get autoremove sudo apt-get install geonode`

     During our `apt-get autoremove` we removed snap-confine v2.29.4.2

+    You will be asked to confirm

-5.
+5. It will now install

+    You may get a couple of warnings about the Django version.
+    The Django version which is installed is: 1.8.7

+6. The next step is to det the correct ip address.

+    There are 2 options:
+    1. `sudo geonode-updateip localhost` (where we can change localhost to our IP)
+    2. `IP_ADDRESS=$(ip route get 8.8.8.8 | awk ‘{print $NF; exit}’)` `sudo geonode-updateip $IP_ADDRESS`
+        The first half identifies the IP (check this is correct first) and the second half updates it (as in step 1)

+7.